walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

-C++ code got a lot faster, and we achieved this with only intelligent use of the standard C++ library, no need to implement lock free data structures, or fancy algorithms or either special processor features.
+C++ code got a lot faster, and we achieved this with only intelligent use of the standard C++ library, no need to implement lock free data structures, or fancy algorithms or even special processor features.
 Sometimes, less is more.
-If you want to take a look at the actual source code, you can visit [my pull request](https://github.com/Spagiari/Stream-Data-Compactor/pull/4) (there is an extra commit reversing a flawed attempt to optimizes the code preserving `std::cin`).
+If you want to take a look at the actual source code, you can visit [my pull request](https://github.com/Spagiari/Stream-Data-Compactor/pull/4) (there is an extra commit reversing a flawed attempt to optimize the code preserving `std::cin`).
 If I was asked to try to make the code even faster, I would give [file mapping](https://en.wikipedia.org/wiki/Memory-mapped_file) a try, since file I/O seems to be the bottleneck here.
 Maybe I do that in the future, and publish the